-No story has dominated the political landscape over the last four years in Arkansas like health care.
+No story has dominated the political landscape in recent years in Arkansas like health care.
 The state’s surprising decision to expand Medicaid – something that seemed a near-impossibility in the anti-Obamacare climate in the South – directly impacted the lives of more than 300,000 Arkansans, brought billions of dollars into the state economy and saved hospitals tens of millions in uncompensated care costs.

 But the policy debate continues.
-Under Governor Hutchinson, the state has sought waivers from the federal government of Medicaid rules that would radically remake Medicaid expansion in Arkansas.
-Each potential policy changes is a complex story in its own right — raising legal and political questions and creating massive impacts on the state budget, the federal budget, providers and hospitals, the economy, public health, and of course the lives of hundreds of thousands of Arkansans reliant on Medicaid.
-ANNN will explain and investigate these policies beyond the talking points and tell the human stories of people impacted by them on the ground.
+Under Governor Hutchinson, the state has received a waiver from the federal government of Medicaid rules that have radically remade Medicaid expansion in Arkansas.
+ANNN is explaining and investigating these policies beyond the talking points and telling the human stories of people impacted by them on the ground.
 Follow that reporting here.